PedroMarianoAlmeida/offical-turbo-v1/README.md

 - [x] Add a Copy prompt button (then the user will be able to get the prompt and generate the image somewhere else) on Step 3
 - [-] Save the Step1 AI response on Cookies, if is there not run AI again - I face NextJs issues to set the cookie
   - I change my mind, actually but a button of (run again, for cases the user doesn't like the AI response)
+- [x] After click in the buttons take a time to redirect, it is possible add a Loading too?
+  - [x] Done for step 1
+  - [x] Done for step 2
+  - [x] Done for step 3

 #### Tech Debit